-Catalina Gutierrez of Redviolet Studio shares her favorite 5 toddler art activities for encouraging creative exploration, including cloud dough, painting, playdough, water play and more.
+Catalina Gutierrez of Redviolet Studio shares her favorite art activities for toddlers that encourage creative exploration, including cloud dough, painting, playdough, water play and more.

 Okay, so let’s talk toddlers.
 I don’t know what it is (ok maybe I do; it’s everything!), but toddlers win my heart right from the start.

 I have been teaching a few morning classes for this age group in different locations of Miami, and I must say these are some of my all-time favorites.

 It’s a LOT, and I mean a LOT of work!
 (Especially when I am 100% mobile – I transport all of my stuff.
 Plus there is set up and then clean up can be quite a hassle.)
 But it’s totally worth it when you are doing what you love right?